The 24 Best Dive Bars to Visit in America

 If that’s not enough to make you want to hang out here, we’re not sure what is.

-As Next Glass Director, Consumer Products, Alyssa Rhodes says, “The Five Point is actually kind of sentimental to some of us older Seattle folks.
-It’s been around forever, and served breakfast super late til early morning, so it’s a popular after hours spot.”
+Former Next Glass Director of Consumer Products Alyssa Rhodes says, “The 5 Point is actually kind of sentimental to some of us older Seattle folks.
+It’s been around forever and served breakfast super late until early morning, so it’s a popular after-hours spot.”

 Enough said.